PDXpert PLM Software

 Default member of collection

-This list enumerates all of the item types that are using the current identifier sequence.
+This list enumerates all of the item types that are using the identifier sequence.

-Item identification is not just assigning a number to a part or document, but typically includes defining the owning organization and possibly the item class and item type.
+Item identification is not just giving a number to a part or document, but typically includes defining the owning organization and possibly the item class and type.

-To avoid duplicate identifiers, your System Rules window specifies which data elements are tested for uniqueness.
-As you configure your identification system, you should also refer to the System Rules reference > Item uniqueness definition help topic for more information.
+To avoid duplicate identifiers, your System Rules tool specifies which data elements are tested for uniqueness.
+As you configure your identification system, see the Item uniqueness definition system rule help topic for more information.

 If you need to reserve a block of numbers (such as for a contract design service), edit the Next number value.
 For example, if the current value is 100489 and you need to reserve a block of 100 numbers, modify the Next number to 100589.